devuloopers/KNet/docs/module_responsibility_index.md

 # KNet Module Responsibility Index

 This index links the ownership contract stored at every Gradle module root.
-A module's `MODULE.md` is the local source of truth for what that module owns, what it must not own, its dependency direction, and its current evolution direction.
-The broader target and sequencing remain defined in [target_architecture_and_implementation_plan.md](target_architecture_and_implementation_plan.md) and [implementation_plan.md](implementation_plan.md).
+A module's `MODULE.md` is the local source of truth for what that module owns, what it must not own, and its dependency direction.
+The target and implementation-plan documents are dated design/delivery records; current capability maturity comes from the runtime catalog and focused qualification documents.
+See [Documentation map](README.md).

 Gradle enforces four rules through `verifyArchitectureFoundation`:

 1. Every included module must have a root `MODULE.md`.
 2. Stable architecture modules may only use their approved direct project dependencies.
 3. UI production code cannot import concrete KNet runtimes/storage; the pure formatter library is the only explicit engine-package exception.
-4. Koin binding declarations may exist only in executable product composition roots; reusable application, core, connectivity, data, engine, storage, and UI modules do not assemble the product.
+4. Koin binding declarations may exist only in product-layer composition modules; reusable application, core, connectivity, data, engine, storage, and UI modules do not assemble the product.

 ## Grouping projects